Stainless steel and hard-anodized aluminum are two of the most popular types of cookware.

 Versatility: Stainless steel is broiler-safe, induction-compatible, withstands higher temperatures, and is ideal for searing.
 Hard-anodized aluminum is better suited for eggs, fish, and foods prone to sticking.

 As a home cook, you are the only person who can make the best product choice when it comes to your daily cooking needs and budget.

-If it’s within your budget, get both!
+If it’s within your budget, get both.
 There’s truly a place for both styles in your kitchen.
-Use this article as a guide when shopping around.

 - Stainless Steel Cookware Pros and Cons: 19 Things to Know